 Back to the A-D sections.
 I wanted to look at them first because as I read through them I felt a common theme of hellfire and damnation in the verses.
 A lot of verses are devoted to describing the disbelievers as liars, that they know the truth and refuse to act upon it.
 Other times disbelievers are described as blithely ignorant, and that God has actively sealed them in ignorance so that they will go to Hell.
 This kind of rhetoric is commonly stereotyped in religious (particularly Christian) tradition.

 Rhetoric such as the above Pollyanna snippet is usually built out of clippets from the Jewish prophetic literature and the Christian book of Revelation.
 These scriptures are harsh and fearsome, but in context they are not depictions of hell as in individualized punishment.
 They are about God destroying the failed religious, political, and cultural institutions (which, it is true, includes destroying those who build and maintain them) in order to start a new cycle of redemption (a la phoenix-from-the-ashes).
 Hell, despite its mainstream simplicity, is a vague picture in both Christianity and Judaism.
-Biblical explanation of how it works, what it does, and the nature of the experience is limited to being symbolized by a place called Gehenna (which was a valley outside Jerusalem where garbage–including Jewish victims of the Babylonian invasion–was burned or thrown to rot), or even just represented in some of Jesus’s parables as a state of remorseful exclusion from the Kingdom of Heaven.
+Biblical explanation of how it works, what it does, and the nature of the experience is not very coherent.
 There is a lot of room for disagreement over whether this punishment in finite or infinite, just or unjust.
 I think ayah 80 might be evidence that either conditional immortality or purgatory was being considered in conversation around Muhammad, as the passage rebukes those who think that suffering for sins will be finite and no matter.
-In modern conversation, Muslims and Christians are, within their own groups, discussing the possibilities of a finite hell.
+In modern conversation, Muslims and Christians are, within their own groups, discussing whether their scriptures allow the concept of a finite hell.

 Speaking of Hebrew lore, this surah also retells several items from it.
 Some items are materially the same as their Bible counterparts, others are quite altered or foreign.
 To a Muslim, inconsistency with the Bible does not challenge the integrity of the Quran.
 They believe that the Quran is directly from God’s own mind, while the Bible has been edited and assembled through an error-filled process.
 If two stories disagree, they would conclude it is because the Bible’s editing messed up its version.
 For Jews and Christians, though, the inconsistencies are more nagging and discrediting, particularly since we derive from our lore rich narratives and commentaries on God’s and humanity’s natures.